reinermartin/reinermartin.github.io/amm.md

----
-title: "American Mathematical Monthly"
----
+# American Mathematical Monthly Problems

 Here a list of my published solutions to problems in the [American Mathematical Monthly](http://www.maa.org/press/periodicals/american-mathematical-monthly).